 I grew up in an area between Regent's Park and Euston Station at the tail end of the steam age in a grey, post-war London surrounded by bomb sites and numerous new building developments.
 The only colour I remember from that time was that of Queen Mary's Rose Gardens, nearby in the centre of the park.
 This was one of my childhood playgrounds, as was the British Museum, also within walking distance.
 It was here in the sculpture collections of ancient Egypt and Greece that I unconsciously developed an awareness of the monumentality of man's aspirations through art, and how representations of mythology have played a key role in that.
 For me, great art always has a story embedded somewhere within it.
 I also became fascinated by how the act of reconstruction imbued objects with a degree of preciousness, especially when placed within display cabinets.
 Thus began a craze for collecting and displaying all sorts of found objects, including rocks and minerals.
-Following a comprehensive school education in St John's Wood, I went on to gain an Honours Degree in Ceramics and 3-Dimensional Design from Camberwell School of Art in south London.
+Following a state comprehensive school education in St John's Wood, I went on to gain an Honours Degree in Ceramics and 3-Dimensional Design from Camberwell School of Art in south London.
 I had planned to study painting but the year of Foundation studies changed all that.
-I was very fortunate to be at Camberwell in the early 1970's, during the heyday of its ceramics course, being taught by some of the leading studio potters in Britain at that time: Colin Pearson, Ian Godfrey, Ewen Henderson, Glenys Barton and Ian Auld to name but a few.
+I was very fortunate to be at Camberwell in the early 1970's, during the heyday of its ceramics course, being taught by some of the leading studio potters in Britain at that time: Colin Pearson, Ian Godfrey, Ewen Henderson, Janice Tchalenko and Glenys Barton to name but a few.
 My greatest inspiration, however, has been Lucie Rie, to whom I will always be grateful for the time she gave me in her studio.